joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 **Win Probability:** **96.91%**

 **Insight:** Even with Freeman’s analytics-enhanced offense, Marshall’s blueprint dominates.
-The simulation confirms that the strategy is resilient against modern coaching tactics.
+The simulation confirms that the strategy is resilient and would produce a similar result as it did in 2022.

 ---